 Support groups: Support groups are made up of individuals with similar experiences, like anxiety, who meet regularly to discuss their experiences.
 There are many groups specific to anxiety, in addition to groups around broader issues.
 Talking to people who are going through the same things can make you feel less alone and more connected.
 It also creates a space where people can share what has worked for them and talk through their struggles with people who understand.

 Medication: Another option is to take medications.
 Medications literally mellow you out and prevent your body from reacting in a fearful way.
 Anti-anxiety medications like Xanax or Klonopin are designed to work quickly to help calm you down by slowing down brain activity or communication between your body and brain.
 Unfortunately, these drugs can be very addictive.
-Another drug that can be used to treat anxiety are antidepressants.
+Another drug that can be used to treat anxiety is antidepressants.

 Lifestyle Changes: Research shows exercise, meditation, and yoga can all improve mood and overall well being.
 Research also shows the importance of nutrition and certain supplements in supporting brain and mood.
 Other things like taking time to take care of yourself, trying activities you enjoy, and spending time with people or environments where you feel supported can help as well.